alfateam/orange-orm/README.md

   await orders.delete();
 }
 ```
 __Deleting with concurrency__
 Concurrent operations can lead to conflicts.
 When you still want to proceed with the deletion regardless of potential interim changes, the 'overwrite' concurrency strategy can be used.
 This example demonstrates deleting rows even if the "delivery address" has been modified in the meantime.
-You can read more about concurrency strategies in the ('Updating rows' section)["#user-content-updating-rows"].
+You can read more about concurrency strategies in <a href="#user-content-updating-rows">Updating rows</a>.
 ```javascript
 import map from './map';
 const db = map.sqlite('demo.db');